li-kan/li-kan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Researcher in machine learning, statistics, and artificial intelligence: [loop](https://loop.frontiersin.org/people/277873/overview).
+Researcher in machine learning, statistics, signal processing, and artificial intelligence: [loop](https://loop.frontiersin.org/people/277873/overview).

 I obtained my Ph.D. from the University of Florida under the supervision of [Dr. Jose C. Principe](https://www.ece.ufl.edu/people/faculty/jose-c-principe/);
 M.S. in EE from the University of Hawaii under the supervision of [Dr. Aleksandar Kavcic](https://www.ece.cmu.edu/directory/bios/kavcic-aleksandar.html);